How to Stop Caring So Much (12 ways I care less)

 Here are some ways I maintain my own adventurer’s mindset:

-• Loosen expectations and set more realistic timelines for goals
+Loosen expectations — set more realistic timelines for goals

-• Travel more (travel teaches patience and letting go — perfect ingredients for caring less)
+Travel more — travel teaches patience and letting go

 6. Avoid Dogma

-Detachment from dogma keeps me open to new discoveries, insights and opportunities.
-If I’m ever pulled in a new direction or proven wrong by some new evidence or experience, I’m ready to explore that new angle.
+Detachment from dogma keeps you open to new discoveries, insights and opportunities.
+If you’re ever pulled in a new direction or proven wrong by some new evidence or experience, be ready to explore that new angle.

-It’s the same with my music.
-The less I care about sticking to one specific genre or style, the more fun, creative and authentic I feel.
-It’s less restriction, which is more carefree.
+For example, using my music, the less I care about sticking to one specific genre or style, the more fun, creative and authentic I feel.
+It’s less restriction and more carefreeness.

 7. Become Like Bamboo